 - A Regulator

 - C Vacuum hose

-- B Fuel return hose D Securing bolts (to tank)
+- B Fuel return hose (to tank)

+- D Securing bolts

 - 4 Disconnect the vacuum hose from the regulator. - 5 Unscrew the two securing bolts and withdraw the regulator from the fuel rail. - 6 Recover the sealing ring.